Brima Koroma

-Brima Koroma (born 8 July 1984) is a professional Sierra Leonean footballer.
+Brima Koroma (born 8 July 1984) is a former professional Sierra Leonean footballer.

 Career

 Koroma played as a striker for Anagennisi Dherynia in the Cypriot First Division.

 He has also played for Sierra Leone, scoring a goal in 2006 World Cup qualifying against Congo.

 Personal life

 Koroma is from Makeni, in Bombali District, in the Northern Province of Sierra Leone.